 - Root vegetables like sweet potatoes, beets, turnips

-The skin's role includes the sweating out of toxins.
-Like your lungs, it can absorb waste and then release it through salty sweat with electrolytes as well as release heat.
+Like your lungs, the skin can absorb waste and then release it through salty sweat with electrolytes, as well as excess heat.

 All forms of detox benefit the skin, particularly exercise, dry skin brushing, Epsom salt baths, and saunas.
-Remember to drink water as hydration is key to promoting a healthy sweat.
+Remember to drink water because hydration is key to promoting a healthy sweat.